altfatterz/altfatterz.github.io/_posts/2020-01-02-schema-evolution-with-confluent-registry.md

 A `customer.avro` should be created.

-Get the schema from `customer.avro` file
+Get the schema from `customer.avro` file:

 ```bash
 $ avro-tools getschema customer.avro